SpudMonkey7k/neopets-flash-fix-VM/README.md

 5. In Fiddler, if you go to Rules->Performance->Simulate Modem Speeds, and then reload the game with cache disabled (open Pale Moon's Inspect Element tool inside the game window (try the outside edges outside the game area), click the Settings/Gear icon in the top-right of the Inspect window, and then enable "Disable HTTP Cache (when toolbox is open)", then reload the game with the Inspect window open and Simulate Modem Speeds enabled.
 This will make the game take a while to load, but it's worth it, because you don't have to reload it constantly and pray that your score will submit when you finally get a good one.
 6. If the game fails to load and gets stuck at the loading screen, try step #5, or reloading the game a couple times.
 Restart the browser if all else fails, especially with Shockwave, we're using old versions which can crash and freeze occasionally.
 7. If 3dvia games are the ones not working, go [here](https://3dlifeplayer.dl.3dvia.com/player/install/3DLifePlayer.js) and accept risk if prompted.
 (It probably means you didn't install/trust the certificate in the Fiddler instructions)
-8. If Hannah and the Ice Caves says, 'Cannot be run from this location', hold Shift + O + K (in that order) and it should start right up.
+8. If Hannah and the Ice Caves says, 'Sorry.
+It appears that this game is not running at its intended location', hold Shift + O + K (in that order) and it should start right up.
 Make sure you click inside the game window first. (letter O, like OK)
 9. If you start running out of memory, it's probably because you let Fiddler run too long while watching Youtube / streaming.
 Restart Fiddler and you should be fine.
 10. If you have issues where the keyboard input isn't working, like in Faerie Bubbles, or Kiko Racing, you are probably running the Flash games in the 32-bit browser.
 Close Pale Moon, and restart it from the 64-bit installation.
+11. If you get the sad Usul saying Shockwave is not installed, either 1.
+You used your own "slim" installer for shockwave, or 2.
+You didn't copy the plugins directory to your user profile.

 ### Pale Moon default installation locations: